abe-winter/bswitch/README.md

 * smarter decompilation and bytecode analysis. better intermediate representations.
 * better tests! in particular, test that functions which don't meet our requirements are being rejected
 * decorator flag to require an else statement or ensure that the if statement hits every value of an enum
+* profiling suite showing this is (more likely, isn't) worth using